geoserver/geoserver-history/src/release/README.txt

 See the entire 1.6.4 changelog: http://jira.codehaus.org/browse/GEOS/fixforversion/14170

-This release is based off of Geotools 2.4.3.
+This release is based off of GeoTools 2.4.3.

 GeoServer 1.6.3